SAP-samples/teched2023-DT160/exercises/ex1/README.md

 ## Exercise 1.1 - **Create** a Production Process
 1. Open the SAP Digital Manufacturing UI in your browser.
-2. Go to the app **Design Production Process**. _Tip - Use the Search at the top of the UI to find the app_
+2. Go to the app **Design Production Processes**. _Tip - Use the Search at the top of the UI to find the app_
 3. Click on the **Create** button
 4. Provide the mandatory details in the **Create Production Process Design** dialog box.
     - **Name** - Enter a Name for the Production Process Design.
 For example, **User_Exercise1**.